diagrams/diagrams-doc/doc/vector.rst

 .. container:: exercises

-  1. Write a function `vTriangle :: V2 Double -> V2 Double -> Diagram SVG V2 Double`
+  1. Write a function `vTriangle :: V2 Double -> V2 Double -> Diagram
-     (substituting your favorite backend in place of `SVG`) which takes as arguments two vectors representing two sides of a triangle and draws the corresponding triangle.
+     B` which takes as arguments two vectors representing two sides of a triangle and draws the corresponding triangle.
 For example, `vTriangle unitX (unitX # rotateBy (1/8))` should produce

      .. class:: dia